eBay/HomeStore/README.md

 Homestore is a generic *StorageEngine* upon which different *StorageSolution*s can be built.
 These Solutions can model Block, K/V, Object or Database *StorageInterface*s.

-The architecture is tuned towards modern storage devices and systems programming leveraging the "run to complete" model provide by [IOManager](https://github.com/eBay/IOManager) to provide maximum performance.
-Homestore has a pluggable model throughout making it easy to extend the functionality to tune to specific use cases or data patterns.
+The architecture is tuned towards modern storage devices and systems programming leveraging the "run to completion" model provided by [IOManager](https://github.com/eBay/IOManager) to achieve "light-speed" performance.
+Homestore has a pluggable model throughout making it easy to extend the functionality, tuned to specific use cases or data patterns.

 A reference Object *StorageSolution* can be found in [HomeObject](https://github.com/eBay/HomeObject).